airalab/robonomics-wiki/docs/wschool2021-build-dapp-interface.md

 ## Define styles according to the dapp's data

-Now I will wrap the app's content in element and I need different styles for different states of dapp (loaded or not loaded).
+Now I will wrap the app's content in `<div>` element and I need different styles for different states of dapp (loaded or not loaded).

 - Open the **App.vue** and write wrapping element:
 ```html